josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 ## Wrap-up

-I hope this collection of tips helps you craft the best web animations possible.
+Best of luck crafting your own animations on the web!
+I hope this post has been engaging and useful, and you feel better equipped to make even stronger interactive experiences.

 As always, feel free to send feedback or questions below, and thanks for reading!